surifirstpin/biplus_documentation/docs/DataRun.md

 **2.**  Select one or more dimension fields ( Grey fields) to access the data.

-**3.** Select one or more measure fields (Orange fields) to access numeric values, such as Sum, Counts, Max, Avg etc.
+**3.** Select one or more measure fields (Orange fields) to access numeric values, such as Sum, Counts, Max, Min and  Avg etc.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/fc61997d3a6999b632b7b6e9dfdfdcd3f93b5507/images/analysis1.png)